sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
 - Jorja listed this concept as a Nice to have item, citing the purpose as too specific for general use, but that it was a good idea overall.
-- The ability to plan events on the website was given as a key feature that would  be useful ina group setting.
+- The ability to plan events on the website was given as a key feature that would  be useful in a group setting.

 ## Interview: 9<br>
 **Summary:** (This is where you would summarize your interview)<br>